 How to Request Permission to Take a Driving Safety Course

-- Request my be made in person, by mail, or by fax
+- Request may be made in person, email, or by mail.

-- If applying by mail or fax please wait until you have received a permission letter from the court to take the course
+- If applying by mail or email, please wait until you have received a permission letter from the court to take the course.

 Once approved you will have 90 days to successfully complete the course and return all documents, the course completion certificate and a certified copy of your driving record from the Texas Department of Public Safety, to the court.